-Recognized as one of National Capital Region's Top Employers (2017)
+Recognized as one of National Capital Region's Top Employers (2019):

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 12, 2017)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 29, 2019)

-- Universities Canada offers excellent maternity and parental leave top-up payments, up to 70% of salary for a full year for new mothers and between 35 to 37 weeks for new fathers and adoptive parents -- additionally, employees can take advantage of onsite daycare when they are ready to return to work
+- Universities Canada offers excellent maternity and parental leave top-up payments, up to 70% of salary for a full year for new mothers and 35 weeks for new fathers and adoptive parents -- additionally, employees can take advantage of onsite daycare when they are ready to return to work

 - Universities Canada offers 4 weeks of starting vacation allowance, moving to 5 weeks after 5 years on the job -- additionally, employees receive paid time off during the winter holidays as well as up to 5 paid personal days, which can be scheduled as needed

 Interns play an important role at Universities Canada

 Interns are a big part of the culture at Universities Canada, an Ottawa-based organization that is the voice for Canadian universities.
 That's lucky for Emily Kathen, a University of Ottawa student who has completed two internships there and currently works part-time as a digital communications officer.
 Kathen will be full-time once she graduates in January 2019.

 "What makes it different is the people," says Kathen.
 "They're incredibly motivated, talented, supportive and very positive.
 We're a small team but get a lot done.
 There's a buzz in the air that I feel, especially when it's very busy - and we always pull it off in the end."

 As an intern, Kathen noticed the hierarchy was more collaborative than at other internships.
 After two weeks, she was given assignments that her superiors were working on, which made her feel part of the team.

 "I never felt like I was just an intern," says Kathen.
 "I felt trusted because they were giving me work that really mattered.
 You're not just someone who comes for four months, leaves and everyone forgets you."